Glossary for the Business Value Drivers

 The average energy debt represents the outstanding debt at the customer (rather than account) level as of 30 June in the relevant reporting year.
 Debt levels include GST.
 Data excludes ‘unknown customers’ and commercial and industrial customers.

 'Churn' is defined as a completed transfer of a customer to a competing retailer.
-This measure relates to residential and small business customers only and does not include commercial and industrial customers.
+This measure relates to residential and small business energy customers only and does not include commercial and industrial customers.

 Data includes the AGL matched component only of donations raised to the Employee Giving program and fundraising events, not the donations given by employees.
 Matched amounts are included in the year in which the employee donations were made (even though the matched payment may have been made after the close the financial year).
+Data is exclusive of GST.

-Underlying Effective tax rate
+Underlying effective tax rate

 AGL’s underlying income tax expense expressed as a percentage of AGL’s underlying profit.

 The rate is calculated as number of lost time and medical treatment injuries classified as TIFR related in a 12-month rolling period, per million hours worked in that 12-month period.
+FY20 data does not include the safety performance of Southern Phone Company's 131 employees and Perth Energy's 48 employees as they were not fully integrated into AGL's HSE reporting systems as at 30 June 2020.

 High potential near miss: recordable incident ratio

 A Recordable Incident is a safety or environment incident that resulted in the injury or illness of a person requiring Lost Time or Medical Treatment, or an Environment Regulatory Reportable event.
 A High Potential Near Miss is an unplanned Event or error that did not result in injury, illness, equipment/property damage or fire but where the potential to do so is ranked high or above as per AGL’s FIRM matrix.
 This includes a high potential first aid, compliance breach of permits, critical controls and/or lifesaving rules.
 A High Potential environment near miss is classified as any event where no actual regulatory breach or unauthorised environmental impact occurred but where the potential for this to occur is ranked high or above as per AGL’s FIRM framework.
+FY20 data does not include the safety or environmental performance of Southern Phone Company or Perth Energy which were not fully integrated into AGL's HSE reporting systems as at 30 June 2020.

 Gender mix in senior leadership pipeline (SLP)